Krissh-C/T490-macOS/README.md

 # Updates
 I will be taking a break from updating due to personal reasons.
 I'm not abandoning this project.
 Thanks for using my EFI!
+I will be active for issues though

 # Issues
 For any issues, please open an issue or check if there's a solution already available in the issues section.
 Issues with solutions will be under closed issues.